+44 (0)20 7822 1200

 James has a particular interest in claims giving rise to jurisdiction or choice of law issues.
-As a pupil, he assisted in a cross-border complex fraud claim where choice of law and a jurisdiction challenge was in issue; resisted an application to set aside a winding up order made on the basis that a US Judgment was unenforceable; and advised on jurisdiction and the applicable law on a potential claim concerning an injury abroad.
+As a pupil, he assisted in a cross-border complex fraud claim where choice of law and a jurisdiction were in issue; resisted an application to set aside a winding up petition made on the basis that a US Judgment was unenforceable; and advised on jurisdiction and the applicable law on a potential claim concerning an injury sustained abroad.

 James has gained experience in a range of product liability matters.
 His previous experience includes drafting pleadings in a vaginal mesh claim, drafting pleadings in a property damage claim arising out of a defective flue design and advising on a potential claim concerning a combustible dehumidifier.

 James accepts instructions on professional negligence matters.
 As a pupil, James gained experience of professional negligence cases, including those involving construction professionals and insurance brokers.

 James has gained experience in a broad range of property damage matters.
 He appeared as sole counsel for the claimant in a property damage case arising out of construction works at a neighbouring property.
 As a pupil, he: assisted Neil Moody QC on a fire damage claim arising out of plumbing works; advised a university in a potential flood damage claim; drafted pleadings in a subsidence damage claim; and advised on a potential property damage claim arising out of a gas pipeline explosion.